-- They test the predictions in an experiment: induced-value, voluntary contributions, open-ended. - Findings: Probability of the good provision increases stated values. - Probability of the payment collection reduces stated values. - Risk aversion reduces stated values. - No significant effect of an interaction of the probabilities and risk preferences.
+- An empirical test of the predictions: an induced-value, open-ended experiment with voluntary contributions - Findings: Probability of the good provision increases stated values. - Probability of the payment collection reduces stated values. - Risk aversion reduces stated values. - No significant effect of an interaction of the probabilities and risk preferences.